-Day 1 at Oracle Open World: Did not disappoint
+Day 1 at Oracle Open World Did Not Disappoint

 Oct 1, 2012 / By Michael Abbey

 I believe the course that Oracle is following with Exadata and 12c unfolds as follows.
 As far back as the mid 1990′s, many looked at Oracle as just a database company.
-Through the balance of the 20th century, Oracle invested huge dollars in the Applications tier and raised their image as the e-Businees vendor of choice in the world’s eye.
+Through the balance of the 20th century, Oracle invested huge dollars in the Applications tier and raised their image as the E-Business vendor of choice in the world’s eyes.
 The acquisition of Peoplesoft in 2004 put the icing on the cake and finalized Oracle’s hold on the Applications business they had already corralled.
-I believe all through this time period Oracle was thirsting for a hardware company acquisition that could fill a niche in their complete solution from server to front-end Applications.
+I believe that through this time period, Oracle was thirsting for a hardware company acquisition that could fill a niche in their complete solution from server to front-end Applications.
 Whilst many remember the plethora of hardware companies that could have been candidates, Oracle did not find one that suited their needs until the Sun acquisition on 2009.

-Now Oracle was poised to move in the direction that has culminated in their mantra to reduce I/O operations and move software into a non-CPU silicon layer.
+Oracle was then poised to move in the direction that has culminated in their mantra to reduce I/O operations and move software into a non-CPU silicon layer.
 They have “conquered” the Applications tier and now, armed with a complete hardware solution, I believe they are now returning to their roots and concentrating again in the database tier.
-Their efforts will focus primarily on their multi-tenant database offering coupled with exponential acceleration of database processing since the most commonly-used data will be sitting in memory.
+Their efforts will focus primarily on their multi-tenant database offering coupled with exponential acceleration of database processing, since the most commonly-used data will be sitting in memory.

 Pythian is well-positioned in the Exadata space and has been for some time.
-We are involved in the 12c beta program and a number of Pythian techies are rolling their sleeves up and getting into the technology as we speak.
+We are involved in the 12c beta program, and a number of Pythian techies are rolling up their sleeves and getting into the technology as we speak.
 A heightening of the database tier in the eyes of Oracle is good for providers who dabble as heavily in the database tier as we at Pythain do.

 Leave a Reply